lagom/lagom/docs/manual/scala/guide/cluster/DomainModelling.md

 ### Getting instances of the Aggregate Entity

-To access instances of the Aggregate (which may be running locally or remotely on the cluster), you should inject the `ClusterSharding` on your service can instantiate an `EntityRef` using the method `entityRefFor`.
+To access instances of the Aggregate (which may be running locally or remotely on the cluster), you should inject the `ClusterSharding` on your service.
+You can then instantiate an `EntityRef` using the method `entityRefFor`.
+In our case, the `EntityRef` is typed to only accept `ShoppingCartCommand`s.

 ```scala
 val shoppingCartRef: EntityRef[ShoppingCartCommand] =